 Decisions regarding the general management of the club will be decided by a simple majority of the members present when the vote is taken.
 Where tied, the Chair or acting Chair will have a casting vote.
 Decisions regarding disciplinary matters shall be by a two thirds majority in support of any suspension of membership, or a membership cancellation.

 It may elect or appoint any member to fulfil any role required for the effective running of the club.

 - GENERAL MEETINGS

 A general meeting may be called by any member.
-At least 10 days notice must be given, including details of matters to be discussed (‘relevant matters’).
-Any documents directly connected to a relevant matter will be circulated to as many members as it is practical to do so, and made available for consultation at the meeting.
+At least 10 days’ notice must be given, including details of matters to be discussed (‘relevant matters’).
+Any documents directly connected to a relevant matter will be circulated to as many members as it is practical to do so and made available for consultation at the meeting.
 Only the relevant matter(s) may be discussed.
 A minimum of 12 members must be present.

-Members will not cause any unjustified nuisance to fellow members or any third party, nor will they cause damage to any property, nor behave in a manner that is, or is likely to be, in the opinion of the Management Committee, prejudicial to the interests of the club.
+Whilst undertaking club activities, members will not cause any unjustified nuisance to fellow members or any third party, nor will they cause damage to any property, nor behave in a manner that is, or is likely to be, in the opinion of the Management Committee, prejudicial to the interests of the club.